platanus/angular-restmod/README.md

 alert(bike.owner.name); // echoes 'Peat'
 ```

-# Serialization, Encoding and Decoding
+## Serialization, masking and default values.

 When you communicate with an API, some attribute types require special treatment (like a date, for instance)